jonstieg/00-Novel/README.md

 This is a work in progress novel using git for version control and with an eye toward robust community contributions.

 ## How You Can Contribute
 If you find grammatical or typographical errors, please feel free to submit a pull request to correct them.
-Editorial changes or even full-on story contributions are very welcome, with the caveates that 1.
+Editorial changes or even full-on story contributions are very welcome, with the caveats that 1.
 I may not integrate your contribution, 2.
 I may take part of your contribution but not all of it, 3.
 I own your contribution (at least for now – see below).

 ## License
 For now, this is under normal copyright protections.
 I'm hoping to expand to a more permissive Creative Commons license in the future, but until then I will sue your ass.